junzis/pyModeS/docs/interesting_messages.md

 The stream also shows an **altitude ghost** (TC=12 frames decoding to 4075 ft while the aircraft is at 7400–7475 ft) interleaved with the real positions — same CRC-collision mechanism, different manifestation.
-Those don't trip the motion check because the raw stream sample is spatially close; the altitude mismatch stays in the position's BDS 0,5 payload and passes through today.
+They do not necessarily trip the spatial motion check because their CPR coordinates may remain nearby.
+The current DF17/18 altitude check catches them earlier: with a recent 7400–7475 ft ADS-B anchor, it sets `altitude_mismatch=True` and clears the CPR fields before they can pair.

 ### Handling